 It is clear from Eq.~(\ref{eq:modifiedFriedmann}) that $\Phi = H^2 \le \frac{\alpha}{4 l^2}$, which ensures that the series in Eq.~(\ref{eq:hxminus}) is always convergent.

-However, it should be pointed out that the spacetime, derived from the characteristic function (\ref{eq:hxminus}) and the action (\ref{eq:Sminus}), does not cover the entire region $r \in [r_0,\infty)$, but only a portion of it.
+Although the properties of this QT gravity model have been extensively studied, it is important to pointed out that the spacetime, derived from the characteristic function (\ref{eq:hxminus}) and the action (\ref{eq:Sminus}), does not cover the entire region $r \in [r_0,\infty)$, but only a portion of it.
 The reason is that the characteristic function is restricted by the inequality

 It follows that

 Therefore, the spacetime derived from $S$ describes only the spacetime region $r \in [r_*,\infty)$ or $\rho \in [0,\rho_c/2]$.
 Henceforth, we shall denote the characteristic function (\ref{eq:hxminus}) and the action (\ref{eq:Sminus}) as $h_-(x)$ and $S_-$, respectively.
 To cover the region $r \in [r_0, r_*]$ in the black hole setup and $\rho \in [\frac{\rho_c}{2}, \rho_c]$ in the cosmological setup, we introduce the characteristic function $h_+(x)$ and the action $S_+$ as follows.